 How flexible is the mobility scheme?

 All students start in Glasgow, the second semester they move to Lahti and the third semester is in Huelva.
 There is also a shorter study period in Germany.
-Finally, depending on choice of specialism (Planning/Management/Science) you select a suitable place where you have one of your supervisors (possibly at an Associate partner institute).
+Finally, depending on choice of specialism (Planning/Management/Science), you select a suitable place where you have one of your supervisors (possibly at an Associate partner institute).
 There will be adjustements to balance the number of participants in each stream, if necessary.
 Graduation for all will take place in Glasgow.

 Will I learn other languages?